Have questions?

 Are all pregnancies a fit for Oula?

-If you’ve already started your prenatal care with another provider, we’d be happy to welcome you as a transfer patient.
+If you’ve already started your prenatal care with another provider, we’d be happy to welcome you as a transfer patient until you are 35 weeks along.
 We will need to review your medical records prior to your visit and ask that you send them to us as soon as you book your appointment.

 Do you offer home birth services?